SAP-samples/teched2025-BTM260/README.md

 ```

 1. Select Kernel -> Python Environments -> .venv (Python 3.13.5)

+*Troubleshooting*
+In case you are getting a long path error, please try manually enabling this:

+1. Open the Registry Editor `regedit`
+1. Navigate to: Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem
+1. Set LongPathsEnabled to 1

 We will provide more generic instructions after the workshop.